flobz/psa_car_controller/docs/Develop.md

 # Developer Information
     ## Contributing

-Before create a pull request check your code with Prospector.
+Before creating a pull request check your code with Prospector.
 You can install it with

 ```
-poetry install --no-root```
+poetry install --no-root
 #Then in the root of the git project:
 prospector
 ```